jacquemv/agmonsynchrony/README.md

 ```
 The diagonal is 1 because time series are synchronized with themselves.
 The lower left value is 0.5 because when the time series 'ts2' is taken as a reference, only half of the samples of the time series 'ts1' are within 'tau' of a sample of 'ts2'.
 Therefore, the matrix is not symmetric.

+### Installation

+The package can be installed using the command ``pip install agmonsynchrony`` (on Windows, a compiler such as Microsoft Visual C++ is required).

+If the code is downloaded from github, local installation on Linux is done by running ``make local`` and including the directory 'agmonsynchrony' in the PYTHONPATH environment variable.

+Tested using Anaconda 2023.09 (python 3.11) on Linux and Windows.

 ### Acknowledgements